 Students are required to take two additional courses in sociology and criminology from the following list of courses: SC 220, SC 240, SC 300, SC 343, SC 435, SC 440, and SC 365.
 (Note: neither SC 300 nor SC 435 may be used to fulfill this requirement if it has been used to fulfill the requirement in ethics.)

-Students must also complete either SC 494 of PS 494 (Internship in Forensic Behavioral Science.)
-These are field-based internships; the field experience and the accompanying academic seminar provide the student with direct experience in forensic behavioral science.
+Students must also complete either SC 495 (Internship and Seminar in Forensic Behavioral Science, 4 cr).
+This is a field-based internship; the field experience and the accompanying academic seminar provide the student with direct experience in forensic behavioral science.
 This course is taken in the senior year after completion of 18 hours in the minor.
 Please contact the coordinator of the program for further information regarding scheduling, requirements, and advice related to this minor.
 Director: Dr. Duane Dukes, Department of Sociology and Criminology.